turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 Here are some [additional branding resources](/resources/branding_resources) for platforms like LinkedIn, GitHub, and Twitter.

 ## Check for Understanding
-Now, take some time to build out your professional story and your personal brand framework using this **[Professional Story and Branding template](https://docs.google.com/spreadsheets/d/19JdLwk6ENV_Q6qvAlPMvMHoUVSIyLzYPp32pdaxL8Qg/edit?usp=sharing).**
+1. Now, take some time to build out your professional story and your personal brand framework using this **[Professional Story and Branding template](https://docs.google.com/spreadsheets/d/19JdLwk6ENV_Q6qvAlPMvMHoUVSIyLzYPp32pdaxL8Qg/edit?usp=sharing).**

-1. Write out your story using the first tab using the 3-act questions.
+  * Write out your story using the first tab using the 3-act questions.
 Then write 1-2 paragraphs to answer who are you, why are you here, and what's next.
-2. Review and complete the branding framework reflection questions.
+  * Review and complete the branding framework reflection questions.
-3. Review and complete the running list of accomplishments tab.
+  * Review and complete the running list of accomplishments tab.

  Consider:

   * Your motives and values
   * The turning points that led to your career change
   * What you envision for yourself going forward

 **Note:** this template does not need to be submitted anywhere.
 You'll use this to help you build out your LinkedIn profile, which you will submit at the end of Week 4.

+2. Complete this [exit ticket](https://forms.gle/P1jTYeVeE4aDygS88). **Completion of this exit ticket is required for your professional development this module.**

 ### Next Steps
 Practice!
 Make sure to practice your story with others that you trust: your homeroom group, your accountabilibuddy, your mentor, your friends, your family, etc.